Anthony Alfredo

-Anthony Francis Alfredo (born March 31, 1999) is an American professional stock car racing driver.
-He competes full-time in the NASCAR Xfinity Series, driving the No. 78 Chevrolet Camaro for B. J. McLeod Motorsports and part-time in the NASCAR Cup Series, driving the No. 78 Chevrolet Camaro ZL1 for Live Fast Motorsports.
+Anthony Francis Alfredo (born March 31, 1999), nicknamed "Fast Pasta", is an American professional stock car racing driver.
+He last competed full-time in the NASCAR Xfinity Series, driving the No. 42 Chevrolet Camaro SS for Young's Motorsports and part-time in the NASCAR Cup Series, driving the No. 62 Chevrolet Camaro ZL1 for Beard Motorsports.

 Racing career

 Early career

-After becoming a racing fan after watching on television, Alfredo started his racing career in go-kart racing.
-After a half-decade hiatus to play other sports, he jumped back in racing in 2014, piloting Legends cars.
+After becoming a racing fan and watching on television, Alfredo started his racing career in go-kart racing.
+After a half-decade hiatus to play other sports, he jumped back into racing in 2014, piloting Legends cars.
 He later signed a deal with noted short track racer Lee Faulk to run limited late model races with his team, winning the 2016 Southeast Limited Late Model Series Pro Division championship.
 Alfredo was selected to drive for Dale Earnhardt Jr.'s JR Motorsports (JRM) team in the Late Model division of the CARS Tour in 2017, and finished second in the championship to his teammate, Josh Berry.
 He continued to race late models stocks in 2018, teaming up with Peyton Sellers.

+ARCA

 Alfredo signed with MDM Motorsports to run the entirety of the 2018 NASCAR K&N Pro Series East schedule.
 He earned his first win at South Boston Speedway in March, He was in position to win late at Langley Speedway in April until Tyler Dippel used a bump-and-run tactic to secure the win.
-As part of MDM Motorsports, Alfredo entered two ARCA Racing Series events in 2018, scoring a best finish of seventh at Gateway Motorsports Park.
+As part of MDM Motorsports, Alfredo entered two ARCA Racing Series events in 2018, scoring the best finish of seventh at Gateway Motorsports Park.

-2019–present
+NASCAR Gander Outdoors Truck Series

 On December 6, 2018, it was announced that Alfredo would join the Truck Series in the No. 17 truck for DGR-Crosley in 2019, starting at Atlanta.
-In his Truck debut, he finished in 17th after qualifying in 27th.
+In his Truck debut, he finished in seventeenth after qualifying in 27th.